ch9nuk9/wbfm/README.md

 3. Repeat steps 1-2 for the other repository, DLC_for_WBFM
 4. Repeat steps 1-3 for the other environment

+#### Summary of installations

-In total, you will install 4 things: 2 environments and 2 custom packages
+You will install 4 things: 2 environments and 3 custom packages

-# Running a project
+# Running a project: start from nothing

 ## Preparation: